ansible/ansible-runner-service/misc/nginx/README.md

  ./generate_client_cert.sh -c client2.com
  ...
- Generate a client certificate ( Signed by the CA ith certificate generated using generate_certs.sh) for the computer with hostname "client2.com"
+ Generate a client certificate ( Signed by the CA with certificate generated using generate_certs.sh) for the computer with hostname "client2.com"
  ...

 ```